sakaal/service_infra_ansible/README.md

 ### Provisioning guest virtual machines

-1. Replace the `[libvirt_guests_host.example.com]` group in the `bootstrap` inventory by substituting your hypervisor hostnames for `host.example.com`.
+1. Replace the `[libvirt_guests_host.example.com]` group in the main inventory by substituting your hypervisor hostnames for `host.example.com`.
 Create one group per hypervisor.

-1. Add the guest virtual machine fully qualified domain names (FQDNs) to the `bootstrap` inventory under the guests group of the desired hypervisor.
+1. Add the guest virtual machine fully qualified domain names (FQDNs) to the main inventory under the guests group of the desired hypervisor.
     * These are local private guest names in the secure management domain for administrative access via the hypervisor.

-1. For each guest, copy the `host_vars/guest.host.example.com.sample` to a file with a name matching the guest FQDN, and edit the file to set the guest provisioning parameters:
+1. For each guest, copy the `host_vars/guest.host.example.com.sample` to a directory with a name matching the guest FQDN, and edit the file to set the guest provisioning parameters:

-        cd service_infra_ansible/host_vars/
+        cd com.example_main_ansible/
+        mkdir host_vars/guest.host.example.com
-        cp guest.host.example.com.sample guest.host.example.com
+        cp ../service_infra_ansible/host_vars/guest.host.example.com.sample host_vars/guest.host.example.com/guest.yaml

 1. Provision the guest virtual machines:

-        ansible-playbook service_infra_ansible/guests.yaml -i com.example_main_ansible/bootstrap
+        ansible-playbook service_infra_ansible/guests.yaml -i com.example_main_ansible/staging

 1. Start the guest virtual machines manually after the installation has completed.
 This will be automated later.

-The guests are now ready to be transferred to service operation.
+The guests are now ready for service operation.

 ### Transfer to service operation

 The hypervisors and their guest virtual machines are collectively referred to as *managed nodes*.

+This process has been updated recently so that guests can be now provisioned directly into the main inventory.
+You only need to perform this step for hosts which you created first in the bootstrap inventory.

 After the new managed nodes are ready, they will be transferred over from the bootstrap inventory to the main configuration management inventory.